 While medical-grade masks should still be left for frontline workers, there are non-medical grade disposable face masks that can help reduce the rate of transmission of droplets and slow the spread of coronavirus.

-Whether you prefer the feel of disposable masks or need a mask that you can switch out frequently, we asked the experts what you should look for when choosing.
+Whether you prefer the feel of disposable masks or need a mask that you can switch out frequently, we asked the experts what qualities you should look for.

 How to choose a disposable mask

-Any mask you choose should be one that is well constructed.
+Any mask you choose, whether disposable or fabric, should be one that is well constructed.
 It should be efficient at blocking particles from escaping your mask while also offering you some degree of protection from the droplets of others.

-"With the new strains and variants of Covid-19 that have emerged, we're seeing in real time that they have a much easier ability to be transferred from person to person," Stephen Ferrara, associate dean of Clinical Affairs at Columbia Nursing, told Shop TODAY.
+"With the new strains and variants of Covid-19 that have emerged, we're seeing in real time that they have a much easier ability to be transferred from person to person," Stephen Ferrara, associate dean of Clinical Affairs at Columbia Nursing, told Shop TODAY earlier this year.
 "The messaging should be don't just wear any mask, but wear a mask that is high quality."

 "The wearer is protecting others from themselves and vice versa, so I can't stress enough the fact that masks are essential," Ferrara added.

 Fabric masks and disposable masks are constructed differently, but the overall qualities to look for remain the same when choosing either one.
-As with cloth masks, the more layers, the better.
-When it comes to the actual build of the mask, there is an easy way to determine how many layers are inside of a disposable mask.
+As with cloth masks, the more layers in a disposable mask, the better.

 “The mask should be a wearable thing, it should be breathable and it should have multiple layers, two to three layers," Waleed Javaid, MD, director of Infection Prevention and Control at Mount Sinai Downtown, told Shop TODAY.
 "For a majority of manufactured masks, it might be a little difficult, but you can rub the layers together to feel how many are in there."